embedly/embedly-docs/endpoints/1/preview.rst

     avoid XSS vulnerabilities.

 ``width``
     The width in pixels required to display the HTML.
+If not supplied the HTML returned will expand horizontally to the size of its parent container.

 ``height``
     The height in pixels required to display the HTML.
+If not supplied the HTML returned will expand vertically to the size of its parent container.

 The ``rich`` type